 In 1994, the East Annex (the area east from Bedford to Avenue Road, and just north of Bloor to Dupont) became one of the City’s first official heritage conservation districts (HCD).
-The Annex Residents’ Association (ARA) is now focused on doing the foundational research, consultation, and inventory work for the West Annex (extending from Bedford west to Bathurst), excluding Madison Avenue which is already protected as an HCD.
+The Annex Residents’ Association (ARA) has now completed the foundational research, consultation, and inventory work for the West Annex (extending from Bedford west to Bathurst), excluding Madison Avenue which is already protected as an HCD.

-This foundational work will assist the City in determining whether this area, in part or in whole, should be protected as an HCD.
-It is being conducted by the highly experienced team at ASI Heritage -- the largest archaeological and cultural heritage consulting firm in Ontario.
+This foundational work is intended to assist the City in determining whether this area, in part or in whole, should be protected as an HCD.
+It was conducted by the highly experienced team at ASI Heritage -- the largest archaeological and cultural heritage consulting firm in Ontario.

-An important part of ASI's work has been community engagement, involving three distinct phases:
+An important part of ASI's work was community engagement, involving four distinct stages:

-- A community information meeting was held on Thursday September 23, 2021 to introduce the project.
+- Introduction: A community information meeting was held on Thursday September 23, 2021 to introduce the project.
 Click to access materials used in the presentation.
-Also available is the final report.
+Also available is the summary report.

-- As a follow up to that introductory meeting, we held focus groups in mid-October for individual residents to offer their knowledge and express their thoughts about the Annex.
+- Focus Groups 1: As a follow up to that introductory meeting, focus groups were held in mid-October for individual residents to offer their knowledge and express their thoughts about the Annex.
 Their remarks have been synthesized into this focus group summary.

-- Then in March, 2022 we held a second round of focus groups, each of which included a progress report on ASI's work to date.
+- Focus Groups 2: Then in March, 2022, a second round of focus groups was held, each of which included a progress report on ASI's work to date.
 Their presentation materials are available here for review.
 And also available is the summary of the final focus group findings prepared by our facilitators throughout this process at Maximum City.

-- And, finally, ASI produced a presentation of their preliminary findings for the ARA Annual General Meeting on April 22, 2022.
+- Presentation: Finally, ASI produced a presentation of their preliminary findings for the ARA Annual General Meeting on April 22, 2022.